pwr-Solaar/Solaar/README.md

 ## Known Issues

+- KDE/Kubuntu: is some icons appear broken in the application, make sure you've configured the Gtk theme.

 - Some devices using the [Nano Receiver][nano] (which is very similar to the Unifying Receiver) are supported, but not all.
 For details, see